 The Drill Hall

 John Bennie Wilson was a member of the regiment who gradually rose up the ranks.
 He was also an architect, and designed a new Headquarters and Drill Hall for the volunteers in Coplaw Street.
-The drill hall, built 1884-5, and extended by the same architect in 1904, is still there, converted in 2001 to private flats.
+The drill hall, built 1884-5, and extended by the same architect in 1904, is still there, converted in 2001 to private flats .
 During the conversion some of the original 1884 building was taken down, and a time capsule from 1884 was discovered.
-Wilson also designed the extension to 1 Moray Place, and lived himself at one point in Regent Park Square.
+Wilson also designed the extension to 1 Moray Place, and lived himself at one point on Pollokshaws Road, at 16 Regent Park Terrace (now 2 Vennard Gardens).
 He rose to become honorary colonel of the corps in 1905.

 The corps were only renamed the 7th Battalion of the Cameronians (Scottish Rifles) in 1908, so the crest at the Drill Hall must have been a later alteration or addition.